-- When you arrive at Beth Jacob, a greeter will ensure you have RSVP’d.
-Individuals who have not RSVP’d will not be admitted.
+- When you arrive at Beth Jacob, a greeter will welcome you and remind you to self-assess.

 - Those who wish to attend must be symptom-free.
 If you do not feel well or exhibit any symptoms, stay home.
 Our greeter has been authorized refuse entry to any individual exhibiting symptoms.